DAF201/Crank-Development-Guide-Book/README.md

 test    3        4
 ```

 So basically, you will need to make such a thing somewhere to make a separate task calling system from the main thread, and register tasks and unregistered tasks from the main base on conditions.
-This will make life much easier than waiting for a slow/blocking task to go off in the main.
+This will make life much easier than waiting for a slow/blocking task to go off in the main or make mutiple threads to handle tasks.

 # data_structure